obouaziz/FastPseudo/README.md

 result=mleIC(Left,Right,cuts=cuts,a=rep(log(0.5),length(cuts)+1),
              maxiter=1000,tol=1e-12,verbose=FALSE)
 #use verbose=TRUE to display all steps of the EM algorithm.
 #note that mleIC can also deal with exact observations.
-They can specified by simply
+They can be specified by simply
 #setting the same value for the Left and Right components corresponding to those
 #exact values.
 result$lambda